ewenme/transfers/README.md

 Data
 ----

 Transfers can be found in the `data` directory, in .csv format.
-Includes these leagues:
+There's a sub-directory for each year/season (e.g. 2018/19 season is in `data/2018`) containing data for each of these leagues:

 - English Premier League
 - English Championship